sysbiolab/RGraphSpace/docs/articles/geometries.md

 gs_star <- fitGeometry(gs_star)
 ```

-The geometries now track each node’s size and position precisely,
+The geometries are now aligned with their nodes; positions follow the
-plotted here alongside the original markers for comparison:
+node coordinates, and sizes match the node sizes.

 ``` r